Detailed Action

 at least one fuel nozzle (20) for injecting the fuel (17, see Fig. 9); and

-a flow path (having inlet 8 and outlet 9, see Fig. 9) forming a mixing passage (annotated Fig. 9) into which the fuel (17) injected from the at least one fuel nozzle (20) and the air (10) are introduced from an inlet (8) of the flow path (per [0021], the nozzle 20 may be disposed in the inlet 8 as shown in Fig. 9 or immediately upstream from the inlet 8 in Fig. 9),
+a tubular flow path (a tubular flow path having inlet 8 and outlet 9 as show in Fig. 9 and having a tubular shape as shown in Fig. 1) forming a mixing passage (annotated Fig. 9) into which the fuel (17) injected from the at least one fuel nozzle (20) and the air (10) are introduced from an inlet (8) of the flow path (per [0021], the nozzle 20 may be disposed immediately upstream from the inlet 8 in Fig. 9 as demonstrated in annotated Fig. 9),

 PNG